MaayanLab/clustergrammer-docs/docs/app_integration.rst

 Harmonizome
 ===========
-The `Harmonizome`_ uses :ref:`clustergrammer_web`'s API to generate visualize of curated biological datasets as heatmaps and adjacency matrices (to depict networks).
+The `Harmonizome`_ uses :ref:`clustergrammer_web`'s API to generate visualizations of curated biological datasets as heatmaps and adjacency matrices (e.g. to depict networks).
 The Harmonizome also uses the Clustergrammer to visualize the amount of biological information that is available for different families of genes in the `Harmonogram`_

 .. figure:: _static/hzome_sim_mat.png
   :width: 800px